1885 - A. L. Stuckey

 1919 - E. E. Edge Opens Way for Black Land Owners

-In 1919, E. E. Edge purchased the lands of A. L. Stuckey, among others, in the settlement.
+In 1919, E. E. Edge, of Groveland, purchased the lands of A. L. Stuckey, among others, in the settlement.

 In 1924, Edge had an unoccupied portion of this area surveyed and subdivided into lots.